Switch to Android

 - Back up your music from your current phone to your computer.

 - Use your Chrome browser to drag songs into your Google Play library.
-Learn how.
+Learn how to add music using Google Play Music for Chrome.

-Music you buy from Google Play will automatically show on your Android phone after you sign in.
+Music you buy from Google Play will automatically show on your phone after you sign in.

 Copy photos, videos, files & folders